ibrahimmoursy/Data-Warehousing/README.md

 ### ETL Process

-Each Data set was copied into a table created in the Redshift Cluster, and then these tables were used to insert values into the Star schema, so that the data can be ready for analysis later.
+Each Dataset was copied into a table created in the Redshift Cluster, and then these tables were used to insert values into the Star schema, so that the data can be ready for analysis later.

 ---
 ### Database